academic-jyunko/academic-jyunko.github.io/index.md

 <br/>

 I am contributing to the ASR speech detection sensitive word system based on MFSC algorithm.
 In the rest of the time, I am committed to the development of a robot whl that connects QQ, WeChat and other platforms.
+If you are interested in these, you can send me an email (mentioned below) and tell me what you think, and I will contact you.

 <br/>